-Auckland Transport (AT) is proposing changes to Mt Wellington Highway in Mt Wellington.
-The proposed changes are located on Mt Wellington Highway between Roslyn Road and Longford Street.
+Auckland Transport (AT) decided to proceed with the changes that were proposed for Mt Wellington Highway in Mt Wellington.
+The changes are located on Mt Wellington Highway between Roslyn Road and Longford Street.

 Project zone: Central

 Buses (and trucks) are experiencing significant delays along Mt Wellington Highway.
-We are proposing changes to Mt Wellington Highway in Mt Wellington to help improve travel time for all vehicles.
-The proposed changes are located on Mt Wellington Highway between Roslyn Road and Longford Street, and include:
+We are introducing changes to Mt Wellington Highway in Mt Wellington to help improve travel times for all vehicles.
+The changes are located on Mt Wellington Highway between Roslyn Road and Longford Street, and include:

 - a southbound bus/truck lane operating 24hours seven days a week (buses, heavy vehicles over 3,500kg, bicycles and motorbikes will be permitted to use the lane)

 - narrowing of the painted central median

 - kerb and footpath realignments on the west side of the road

 - a new signalised pedestrian crossing and associated kerb widening

 - upgrading the pram crossings at Longford Street

 - a new bus stop, bus stop and shelter relocation and bus stop improvements